How to Find the Right College Fit as a Transfer Student

 Make a Plan to Successfully Transfer Colleges

 Finally, you’ll want to map out a timeline for your transfer.
-Admissions counselors and university resources like transfer plans can be helpful during the process.
-You can work with school admissions counselors to create a transfer plan, find out about financial aid, and get help with the next steps in your admissions process.
+Admissions representatives and university resources like transfer plans can be helpful during the process.
+You can work with school admissions representatives to create a transfer plan, find out about financial aid, and get help with the next steps in your admissions process.

 Counselors can also work with you and your family to discuss program options, opportunities, and outcomes.
 As a reminder to students interested in joining the APU community, Lujan noted that help is always just a click or phone call away.
 “The transfer counseling team in the undergraduate admissions office is excited to help prospective students figure out if APU is the right fit for them,” he said.